-Ask any tourists what their favorite places in London are and they’ll probably list Harrod’s, Buckingham Palace, the London Eye and Madame Toussaud’s.
+Ask any tourists what their favorite places in London are and they’ll probably list Harrod’s, Buckingham Palace, the London Eye and Madame Tussaud’s.
 Ask any Londoners about their favorite spots in the city and you’re sure to hear less familiar choices like Kew Gardens, Richmond Park and Wimbledon Common, all near Richmond-Wandsworth.
 While visitors don’t mind queuing up to get their chance to see the famous sights, locals often opt to spend their free time off the beaten path.
-If you want to stay where Londoners make their weekend getaways, New York Habitat has accommodations in the insiders’ favorite sections of the city.
+If you want to stay where Londoners make their weekend getaways, has London accommodations in the insiders’ favorite sections of the city.

 For tennis lovers, however, there is always the famed Wimbledon Stadium, where tours will take you onto the grass and clay courts, as well as inside the building to areas usually restricted to the public.
 Like the old joke goes, another way to get to Wimbledon is through practice, practice, practice, and you can do that by playing in any of the local parks with plenty of tennis courts.